bgord/knowledge/workflow.md

     - OS tasks
     - side projects

+3. Energy level labels.

-3. Each project should have an "energy level" label associated with it
+Each project should have an "energy level" label associated with it, so it's easier to filter tasks that match my current mood.
+Feeling a bit under the weather?
+Choose a task with `low-energy` label.
+Otherwise, go for it, and do the most challenging things!

 - `high-energy` when a task makes me stressed and I know it'll be hard to take care of that
 - `normal-energy` when a task doesn't make me stressed, but requires some time and energy
 - `low-energy` when a task is easy & and can be done very quickly